Centaur (rocket stage): Development

-ULA initially intended the Centaur V, an upgraded version of the Common Centaur, to only be used on a interim basis until a transition to the Advanced Cryogenic Evolved Stage (ACES) planned after the first few years of flights.
+ULA initially intended the Centaur V, an upgraded version of the Common Centaur, to only be used on an interim basis until a transition to the Advanced Cryogenic Evolved Stage (ACES) planned after the first few years of flights.

 In late 2017, the company began development of Centaur V by accelerating elements of the ACES design, including a 5.4 m diameter and advanced insulation.
 The Integrated Vehicle Fluids (IVF) system, which had been intended to extend on-orbit lifetime from hours to weeks, was omitted.

 Centaur V was designed to provide higher performance than the Common Centaur, fulfilling NSSL requirements and supporting the planned retirement of the Atlas V and Delta IV Heavy families.
-The stage was officially named Vulcan Centaur in March 2018, and in May 2018 ULA selected Aerojet Rocketdyne’s RL10 engine over Blue Origin's BE-3.
+The stage was officially named Vulcan Centaur in March 2018, and in May 2018 ULA selected Aerojet Rocketdyne's RL10 engine over Blue Origin's BE-3.
 Each Centaur V uses two RL10 engines.

-In September 2020, ULA confirmed that ACES would no longer be developed and that Centaur V would remain Vulcan’s upper stage.
+In September 2020, ULA confirmed that ACES would no longer be developed and that Centaur V would remain Vulcan's upper stage.
 The company said that the initial versions of the Centaur V offers 40% more endurance and 250% more energy than the Common Centaur.

 Vulcan launched successfully on January 8, 2024, with Centaur V performing as planned on its maiden flight.

 Starting in late 2025, ULA plans to upgrade the stage with the RL10E engine, featuring a fixed nozzle extension and modest improvements in thrust and specific impulse, offering minor improvements to payload capacities.

+In February 2026 NASA announced changes to the SLS program including a plans to develop a "Standardized Block 1 Configuration" alongside a rendering that appears to show an SLS variant where the Interim Cryogenic Propulsion Stage (ICPS) is replaced by a Centaur V.